oyenolaphilipinc/oyenolaphilipinc/README.md

 <h2>Hi There 👋❤️, I'm Philip A 17 year old Programmer</h2>
-<p>I am a Software Developer and Entrepreneur building trying to figure things out.
+<p>I am a Software Developer, Entrepreneur and Mentor building trying to figure things out.
 I am also open to building epic shit with code. let's connect together to change the world.</p>